parkourtheory-admin/datapipe/README.md

 # datapipe
 Parkour Theory data set processing pipeline

-Before running `datapipe.py`, set up your configuration file ending in `.ini` and place it in the `configs/` directory.
-Also update `whitelist.ini` as needed.
-Then run the script using the following flags.
+Before running `main.py`, set up your configuration file ending in `.ini` and place it in the `configs/` directory.
+Also update `whitelist.ini` with row ids as needed.

 ### Basic configuration setup
 Change the move and video configurations to match your directory structure.